rerupp/weather/python/py_gui/README.md

 the GUI package dependencies and creates the console command `wgui` that will launch the application.

-Create the command using the following command:
+Create the command from the current directory using the following command:

 ```
 (venv) c: pip install --editable .